mvcdigital/blisscakeart/src/content/_index.md

       much!"
 E & O'
 content: >-
-  Welcome to Bliss Cake Art, the home of bespoke designed cakes, focusing on hand painted elements creating edible art, in Bucks, U.K.
+  Welcome to Bliss Cake Art, the home of bespoke designed cakes, focusing on hand painted elements creating edible art, near Aylesbury, Bucks, U.K.

   I'm owner and creator, Ricarda, an award winning cake artist, achieving a Gold award in Cake International 2023 and 2024 in the Hand Painted Category.
 I pride myself in creating memorable cakes, which are bespoke, unique and individual to each person and their vision.